 A number of our executive officers, including certain of our named executive officers, also serve as executive officers of the general partners of CVR Partners and CVR Refining.
 These executive officers receive all of their compensation and benefits from us, including compensation related to services performed for CVR Partners and CVR Refining.
-In the future, our executive officers may receive equity-based awards pursuant to the CVR Partners, LP Long Term Incentive Plan for services provided to these businesses.
+In the future, our executive officers may receive equity-based awards pursuant to the CVR Partners, LP Long Term Incentive Plan or the CVR Refining, LP Long Term Incentive Plan for services provided to these businesses.
 Pursuant to services agreements entered into between the Company and CVR Partners and CVR Refining (and their respective general partners), CVR Partners and CVR Refining (or their respective general partners) reimburse us for the time our executive officers dedicate to providing services for those businesses.